phonegap/phonegap-plugin-push/README.md

 `options.ios.alert` | `Boolean` Optional.
 If `true` the device shows an alert on receipt of notification.
 Default is `false`.
 `options.ios.badge` | `Boolean` Optional.
 If `true` the device sets the badge number on receipt of notification.
 Default is `false`.
 `options.ios.sound` | `Boolean` Optional.
 If `true` the device plays a sound on receipt of notification.
 Default is `false`.
+`options.ios.senderID` | `String` (Optional) Maps to the project number in the Google Developer Console.
+Setting this uses GCM for notifications instead of native
+`options.ios.gcmSandbox` | `Boolean` (Optional) Whether to use prod or sandbox GCM setting.
+Defaults to false.
 `options.windows` | `JSON Object` Windows specific initialization options.

 #### Returns